Hiroshima Carp's Citizen-Owned Team Management - A History of Independence

 The Red Helmet Storm and the Golden Era

 In 1975, under manager Takeshi Koba, the Carp achieved their first league championship in the team's 25th year.
 The 'Red Helmet Corps,' with their trademark red helmets, centered around homegrown stars Koji Yamamoto and Sachio Kinugasa, won additional league titles in 1979, 1980, and 1984.
-Kinugasa's world-record 2,215 consecutive games played was particularly celebrated, embodying the Carp's 'indomitable spirit.'
+Kinugasa's 2,215 consecutive games played - a world record at the time, now a Japanese record - was particularly celebrated, embodying the Carp's 'indomitable spirit.'
 This golden era proved that the financially disadvantaged Carp could build a powerhouse through their own player development.
 The development model of training drafted players in the farm system and developing them into first-team contributors forms the core of the Carp's management philosophy.

 The Dark Age and the Impact of Free Agency